koyeldasgupta/TwitterAppNode/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-##how to run
+## How to Run

+This App consists of two parts , one for Node API and another Angular Client.

+Do `npm install' under parent folder for node.js dependencies and use `npm install` under client folder for Angular DEV server. for Prod dist folder exists.

-From the parent folder , in a terminal / command prompt run node index.js whcih will make the bakend node API ready for tweet service.
+From the parent folder , in a terminal / command prompt run `node index.js' whcih will make the bakend node API ready for tweet service.

 Now from another terminal go to the client folder , if you are using dev server , use `ng serve` which will open the front end on `http://localhost:4200/`.